[ * You have to read this in Yoda’s accent, okay?]

 That’s only about 50 million people, at a guess, so please excuse me if I seem a little nervous and tongue-tied.
 I’ve never spoken to so many people before.
-So let me cut to the chase: some of you are very stupid.
+So let me cut to the chase: some of you are doing a very stupid thing!

 Let’s roll back a decade or three.
 It’s summer.
 You’re three years old and you’re in your swimmers and you lean on someone’s black car.
-It’s a physics lesson, but at the time you’re too busy screaming and clutching your burns to give it much thought.
+It’s a lesson in thermodynamics, but at the time you’re too busy screaming and clutching your burns to give it much thought.
+(I hope your parents didn’t shout at you, “You are very stupid!”
+I hope they kindly pointed out to you that ‘black cars get very VERY hot and please just don’t touch them, okay?’)

 Later, as you journeyed through high school, you should have re-encountered this phenomenon in a science class or Science Education Centre.
 Since you’re in the building industry, you must have taken Physics.
 Do you remember the concept of the ‘perfect black body’?
 It’s on Wikipedia.
 Go look.
 Here are two quotes: